What are Accessorial Charges in Transportation?

 By definition, accessorial charges include any fee added by transportation providers for a service that rises above that of a standard pick-up or delivery.
 These fees apply to any mode of transportation.
 Shippers and transportation providers need to maintain exemplary communication throughout the transportation process.
 This way, there will not be any surprises or delays when the invoice(s) are processed.

 Accessorial charges vary in the amount charged and, in some cases, may not have a monetary charge associated with them.
-Some of the most common accessorial charges include, but aren’t limited to:
+Some of the most common charges include, but aren’t limited to:

 Two people having a conversation over a clipboard